Garrison Creek Native Habitat Restoration Project

-The goal of the Oceanside Clean Water Program (CWP) is to improve water quality in our local creeks, rivers, and the ocean, and comply with state and regional environmental regulations.
+The goal of the Oceanside Watershed Protection Program is to improve water quality in our local creeks, rivers, and the ocean, and comply with state and regional environmental regulations.
 This multi-faceted program is designed to achieve this goal by educating the community about pollution prevention practices.
 Targeted audiences for this program include industrial and commercial businesses, developers, municipal staff, residents, students, and teachers.

 As a coastal community, Oceanside relies on clean water for its residents, healthy beaches, public safety, and a desirable environment for wildlife.
 When it rains, many of the pollutants that lurk on sidewalks, streets, parking lots, and yards wash down the storm drains, and into the nearest body of water.
 Unfortunately, storm drains do not filter water or debris and are not connected to the sewer system.
 So, any pollutant that flows into the storm drain system eventually ends up in our rivers, creeks and ocean.